pydoit/doit/doc/dependencies.rst

 never-upto-date
 -----------------

-A dependency value ``False`` can also be used in a dependency list to indicate that task should never be considered up-to-date.
+A dependency (file_dep) value ``False`` can also be used in a dependency list to indicate that task should never be considered up-to-date.

 Dependency None
 ----------------

-``None`` values as dependency will just be ignored.
+``None`` values as "file_dep" will just be ignored.
 This is used when the value is dinamically calculated.